What is the Printed Circuit Board Assembly?

 Step 4: Wave soldering procedure – This comprises an extensive soldering process whereby electronic components are soldered on a printed circuit board to form an electronics assembly.
 Again, the name comes from the use of molten solder to attach metal components to the printed circuit board.

 A hybrid integrated circuit is a miniaturized electronic circuit made of individual devices such as transistors, resistors, and capacitors bonded to a substrate or a printed circuit board.
 Hybrid technology assembly comprises of the following:

 Single-sided mixed assembly: In this type, through-holes and SMDs get mounted, but only on one side of the PCB.

-Single-sided SMT and single-sided THT: Here, SMT technology is employed to mount SMD components on one side of the board.
+Single-sided WellPCB, we have professionals and experts who have the right skill sets to make your PCB needs come to life.
+We offer services such as PCB manufacturing, PCB assembly (SMT and single-sided THT: Here, SMT technology is employed to mount SMD components on one side of the board.

 Double-sided mixed assembly: – When it comes to double-sided diverse construction, SMDs get mounted on both sides of the PCB.